MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 Selectors use the **>** notation to indicate the hierarchical structure of the selected elements.
 Each element in the selector is contained within the element on its left.

-To develop more dynamic web flows, you can replace the **Equals to** operators in the selectors with other operators or regular expressions.
+To develop more dynamic web flows, you can replace the **Equals to** operators with other operators or regular expressions.
 Additionally, if the value of a selector's attribute depends on results of previous actions, you can use variables instead of hard-coded values.

 ![The available operators in the selector builder.](\media\webautomation\selector-operators.png)